tomdee/coreos-kubernetes/Documentation/deploy-master.md

 ```

 ### Run the per host calico agent
-The per host Calico agent runs on all hosts including the master node.
-It is responsible for enforcing networking policy and connecting the pods on that host to the flannel overlay network.
+The Calico agent runs on all hosts, including the master node.
+It is responsible for enforcing networking policy and connecting the pods on each host to the flannel overlay network.

 When creating `/etc/systemd/system/calico-node.service`: